 - Petiole: The petiole is the part between the thorax and the abdomen of an ant.
 It can be compared to a human waist.
 It has a hinge-like function, which grants the ant the flexibility to twist and turn its body.

 - Abdomen: The abdomen of an ant holds its heart, digestive system, and reproductive organs.
 Certain species of ants have stingers on their abdomen that shoot venom into their enemies.

 - Exoskeleton: Made of a fibrous substance called chitin, the exoskeleton of an ant is the tough, waterproof body covering of an ant.
 This covering protects the muscles and soft tissues of the body.

-Ant colonies can be built inside specific trees or plants.
+Ant colonies can be built inside specific outdoor trees or plants.
 They can build colonies in wood and even underground.
 On the ground, they build their own little mounded ant hills.
-They can basically live anywhere except in extremely cold regions, such as Antarctica.
+They can basically live anywhere except in extremely cold regions, such as Antarctica or an icy mountain.

-Ants are omnivores, that is, they can eat both plants as well as animals.
+Ants are foraging omnivores, that is, they can eat both plants as well as animals.
 An army of ants can easily carry a dead insect several times larger than itself and take it to its nest for scavenging.
 They are also listed among the top arthropod predators, which are considered a keystone species in tropical ecosystems.

 30 Facts About Ants For Kids

-For children who are glued to the National Geographic channel for their daily dose of animal and insect information, here are some interesting facts about this small but powerful insect.
+For children who are glued to the National Geographic channel for their daily dose of animal and insect information, here are some interesting facts about this small but powerful and intimidating insect.

 - Ants are the descendants of the insect group Hymenoptera, an order of insects that includes wasps, sawflies, and bees.